Welcome to the Chichester Branch of the Embroiderers Guild – helpful information for members

 Exhibitions and Competitions

-An exhibition is held every two years; entries from members of all abilities are welcome.
-Currently these are held in the Oxmarket, the next will be in November 2016.
+An exhibition is held every two years; exhibits from members with all levels of experience and ability are welcome.
+Currently these are held in the Oxmarket Chichester, the next is being held in September 2018.

 Getting value from your membership

-Discounts: On production of a current membership card, before starting the transaction, members of the Chichester branch of the Embroiderers Guild can get discounts from the following stores in Chichester:
+On production of a current membership card and before starting the transaction, members of the Chichester branch of the Embroiderers Guild can get a10% discount from the following Chichester retailers; C and H Fabrics, The Eternal Maker, Clothkits and a 5% discount on bespoke frames from Bondaframe.

-Reduced rate subscription for Stitch magazine published by the Embroiderers Guild
+Members are entitled to a reduced rate subscription for Stitch magazine published by the Embroiderers Guild through the Branch, see Chris Grant.

 Equipment hire – The following equipment is available from the branch for hire:

-Pick up at one meeting, return the following month.
-Can be booked in advance.
-Please see Denise Watson at a meeting or contact her by email
+These should be booked in advance, picked up at the monthly meeting and returned at the next meeting.
+Please see Denise Watson at a meeting or contact her by email (ask at front desk)

 In the Green Room there is a notice board and information folders.

-Chichester is part of the South East Region, regional days are hosted by local branches and a Summer School is held at West Dean College.
+Chichester is part of the South East Region, regional days are hosted by local branches and there is an annual Summer School.
+Regional website: http://www.southeastembroiderers.com

 Muriel Morsley 1927 – 2013